ChrSchu90/PlatformIo.TCapChamp/README.md

 To do so you can define temperature areas and its power limit inside the UI.

-> **Note**
+> [!NOTE]
 > The `Input Temperature` will be used to determine the area, this ensures that
 > temperature adjustments will not influence the power limits.

+> [!TIP]
-The first matching area will be uses (top to buttom).
+> The first matching area will be uses (top to buttom).
 In case no responsable area will be found the output will be set to 0V (not active).
-If you like to define a default limit place the value inside the last area with start 30°C and end -20°C and define specific areas above.
+> If you like to define a default limit place the value inside the last area with start 30°C and end -20°C and define specific areas above.
-To deactivate areas set start and end temperature to the same value.
+> To deactivate areas set start and end temperature to the same value.

 <img src="Documentation/Screenshots/ExamplePowerLimit.jpg" alt="drawing" width="300" />